 Yes, it’s painful and it’s hard.
 Every email seems to be THE EMAIL.
 What if it is an investor writing you with an offer?
 Or a customer reporting a problem?
-Or Mike Butcher asking for an interview for Techcrunch?
+Or the dream candidate is accepting your job offer?

 Yes, every email might be THE EMAIL.
 But every email will most definitely distract you.
-So it’s important to understand and accept, that emails create a lot of noise and don’t help you in finishing your other tasks (Assuming that you have other things to do).
+So it’s important to acknowledge and accept, that emails create a lot of noise and usually don’t help you in finishing your other tasks (assuming that you have other things to do).

 #3.
 Email time slots

-My day in the office usually starts at 8am or earlier and I don’t schedule any calls or meetings before 9am.
-So I spend that first hour on planning my day and answering (and deleting!) emails.
+My day in the office usually starts at 8 am or earlier and I try to avoid any calls or meetings before 9 am.
+That gives me an hour on planning my day and answering (and deleting!) emails.

-During the day I have 5 minute slots every 1½–2 hours to check my emails and quickly reply to some of them.
-I also have a 30 minute slot before lunch and after 5pm to reply to those emails that require a long or well-prepared answer.
+During the day I have 15-minute slots every 1½–2 hours to check my emails and quickly reply to some of them.
+I also have a 30-minute slot before lunch and after 5pm to reply to those emails that require a long or well-prepared answer.

-Isn’t that hard to manage?
-I prefer to use the Pomodoro technique to define 5 minute “email breaks” for each 25 min or 1 hour working sessions.
+Tip: Isn’t that hard to manage?
+For a long time, I used the Pomodoro technique to allocate 5-minute “email breaks” for each 25 min or 1-hour working sessions.
 There are plenty of apps for all platforms that help you use this simple yet super effective technique.
-(I use Pomodoro One for Mac, but go out and find your own favorite.)
+Nowadays, this became a habit, so I usually just follow this routine more or less by myself.

 Even though it sounds simple, there are two main rules you have to stick to:

 - Don’t skip emails.
-It’s a simple “anti-procrastination” rule, but I often want to “send it later”.
-There are plenty of reasons for it: it’s too important, it’s not a straightforward email, I don’t know what to reply ….
+It’s a simple “anti-procrastination” rule, but I often want to “wait and send it later”.
+There are plenty of reasons for it: it’s too important, it’s not a straightforward email, I don’t know how to reply….
 No matter what the reason is, there are only two things you can do with the “To Do” emails: reply now or create a task (to reply later).

 #5.
 Keep it short

-I’m becoming a master (or at least much better than I was) at sending short emails.
+I’m becoming an expert at sending short emails.
 There are a lot of posts about writing short and meaningful emails — I like this one posted by John Corcoran on Noah Kagan’s blog.

 The idea is to value your own time (by spending less time writing) and value the time of others (by having written less for them to read).
-Also to get straight to the point and spend countless paragraphs trying to say something that could be compressed into two sentences.
+Also, there is something magical in getting straight to the point instead of spending countless paragraphs trying to say something, that could be compressed into two sentences.
 (That’s what Medium posts are for!)
 Keep that in mind and maybe practice using Twitter to help you form your thoughts in a limited format 😉

-As a CEO and a control freak, I often want to be 100% sure, that everything is going well.
-It does not only require more time but is in general not healthy for a startup.
-Don’t be afraid to CC and BCC the right people if you think they can provide the right answers.
+It’s natural (as a CEO or a business / team leader) to want to be 100% sure, that everything is going well.
+But you have a reliable and capable team, so don’t be afraid to CC and BCC the right people, if they can provide the right (or better) answers.

-A potential problem with this is to have a conversation with 100+ addresses in CC, so no one is in charge and no one even remembers, what the topic is.
-When I worked in banking, this was something I experienced every day.
+A potential problem with this is to have a conversation with 100+ addresses in CC and no one taking a lead and no one even remembering, what this whole email thread is about.
+Back in the days, when I was working in corporate, this was very common and recurring feeling.
 An email would start from one Head of Unit, asking another Head of Unit, and would end up with VPs and Heads of Departments and a bunch of confused employees in CC.
 Hundreds of emails are sent — nothing is done.
-Nowadays this is a lot easier to avoid internally with tools like Slack, but unfortunately you can’t use Slack everywhere and with everyone (although I wish I could).

-So those were the tips I follow in my day-to-day life to manage emails and run my company Easysize.
-I’m not saying that it’s the best way to do it, nor I’m pretending to be a productivity guru.
-I have clearly not been completely cured of my addiction to emails and probably never will be.
+These are some tips, that I follow in my day-to-day life of managing emails while running my company Easysize.
+It might not be the best way to do it, nor I’m claiming to be a productivity guru.
+I have not yet been completely cured of my addiction to emails and there is still more work to be done.

 Please comment and share your tips, I would love to know how you deal with your overflowing inbox!